dentarg/auth0-blog/_posts/2017-08-27-exception-handling-and-i18n-on-spring-boots-apis.markdown

 Exception.unexpected=Um erro inesperado ocorreu durante a execução da sua requisição.
 ```

- The official language in Brazil is Portuguese (`pt`), but as the language spoke there is quite different from Portugal, we opted to have a translation crafted specially for Brazilians.
+ The official language in Brazil is Portuguese (`pt`), but as the language spoken there is quite different from Portugal, we opted to have a translation crafted specially for Brazilians.
 This is everything we need to do to support the Portuguese variation spoken in Brazil.
 Now, whenever a user express that they want messages in Brazilian Portuguese, Spring Boot will search the `messages_pt_BR.properties` file to get the appropriate message.

  In the next section we will see how to interact with the API to get user-friendly messages in both languages: English and Brazilian Portuguese.